agent-reed/kaniai/README.md

 python image-generation.py
 ```

 *Note:* The image generation script creates a directory at the root called `temp` when run.
-THis is where images get stored and the error log and kanji CSVs are written.
-On successive runs, you need to delete this folder (and if generating many images, be mindfuyl of disk space).
+This is where images get stored and the error log and kanji CSVs are written.
+On successive runs, you need to delete this folder (and if generating many images, be mindful of disk space).